MATERNAL HEALTH

 Understanding the maternal mortality issue

 The United States has the highest maternal death rate in the developed world.
-Detroit’s maternal death rate is three times the national average and pregnant black women are 4.5 times more likely to die than non-Hispanic white women and 44 percent of those pregnancy-related deaths were preventable.
+According to the Centers for Disease Control and Prevention, Detroit’s maternal death rate is three times the national average and pregnant black women are 4.5 times more likely to die than non-Hispanic white women and 44 percent of those pregnancy-related deaths were preventable.

 What we’re facing

-Despite these advances, the Mother Infant Health & Equity Improvement Plan (MIHELP) 2022-2023 reports that Michigan women, infants, and their families continue to face deeply embedded systemic inequity, social biases, and related stressors that are closely associated with adverse health outcomes.
+While the state has seen some improvement, reducing its pregnancy-related mortality rate from 17.5 per 100,000 live births in 2011 to 14.1 per 100,000 in 2016, women, infants, and their families continue to face deeply embedded systemic inequity, social biases, and related stressors that are closely associated with adverse health outcomes.

 Our work in the community